TreetopTechie/ship-happens/README.md

 # Ship Happens: The Stormy Seas of Supply Chain Security

-Thank you for attending the talk, please find enclosed a list of resources to learn more about Supply Chain Security.
+Thank you for attending the talk, please find enclosed the [slides](/Ship%20Happens%20-%20Slides.pdf) and list of resources to learn more about Supply Chain Security.
 If you're attending OWASP Global AppSec Lisbon 2024 then please join us for some [Happy Hour](https://www.endorlabs.com/events/happy-hour-at-owasp-global-2024-appsec) drinks and appetizers!

 ## Supply Chain Threat Model